Mary Lou Guerinot

 Mary Lou Guerinot is an American molecular geneticist who works as Ronald and Deborah Harris Professor in the Sciences at Dartmouth College.
 Her research concerns the cellular uptake and regulation of metal ions.

 Biography

 Guerinot was born and grew up in Rochester, New York.
-She graduated from Cornell University in 1975, and earned her Ph.D. in 1979 from Dalhousie University under the supervision of David G. Patriquin.
+She graduated from Cornell University in 1975, and earned her Ph.D. in marine biology in 1979 from Dalhousie University under the supervision of David G. Patriquin.
+Her doctoral studies focused on the sea urchin-lobster-kelp ecosystem.

 After postdoctoral research at the University of Maryland and Michigan State University, she joined the Dartmouth faculty in 1985.
 In 1994, Guerinot became the first women to chair a science department at Dartmouth when she was appointed the chair Department of Biological Sciences.
-She became the Harris Professor in 2005.
+She became the Ronald and Deborah Harris Professor in the Sciences in 2005.
+In 2022, Guerinot joined the Salk Institute as Nonresident Fellow.

 She became a fellow of the American Association for the Advancement of Science in 2007, and of the American Society of Plant Biologists in 2009.
-In 2016, she was elected to the National Academy of Sciences.
+In 2016, Guerinot was elected to the National Academy of Sciences and has been serving a three-year term on the academy's leadership council since 2023.

+Scientific contributions

+Mary Lou Guerinot applies her research to solve problems in agriculture and human health, such as the need for fortified food crops and sustainable plant-based solutions for removing toxic metals from soil.

+She helped discover the protein IRT1, a high-affinity ion transporter that is responsible for the uptake of heavy metals from soil in plants.
+Guerinot was among the first plant biologists to use synchrotron X-ray fluorescence microprobe imaging to study the distribution of trace elements in plants, with which she identified VIT1, an ion transporter that brings iron into a developing plant seed.
+Guerinot and her team used this technique to discover where iron is localized in seeds.

+Guerinot helped develop the field of ionomics.